janF19/Andie-Image-Editor/README.md

 ## How we tested the code
-1. checked that filters work as intended on the images
+1. checked that filters work as intended on the images - JUnit tested Gaussian and Median filters
-2. checked that file actions worked as intended and had the right file format
+2. checked that file actions worked as intended and had the right file format - Exception handled wrong/missing file formats
-3. we also had people that are not taking this paper to have a go at using the program we have created
+3. we also had people that are not taking this paper to have a go at using the program we have created - user tested

 ## Known issues/bugs
 1. the median filter has a slow runtime